-Recycling of normal bottles, cardboard and packaging are under threat in Australia even to this day in 2021.
+Recycling of normal bottles, cardboard and packaging is under threat in Australia even to this day in 2021.
 This is mainly due to the changes in Chinese regulations and very little progress from Australian lawmakers on new recycling approaches.

 Option #1: the simple option is to have a reusable cup

 Clearly, the easiest solution would be for people to actually take a break and sit down with an old-fashioned porcelain cup.
 Think about it: if we worked a little bit more leniently and took 5 mins to sit and enjoy our tea or coffee, we would avoid this entire issue completely.

-The other alternative other than the old-fashioned porcelain cup, of course, is to bring our own reusable cup with us such as these ones.
+The other alternative other than the old-fashioned porcelain cup, of course, is to bring our own reusable cups with us such as these ones.

 These options are super simple.
 But, they would require Aussies to actually chill out and slow down.
 The modern world is so stressed.
 People feel they always need to keep moving.
 So, I think this option is doubtful.
 With this, we would not even need to worry whether coffee cups are recyclable or not!